- Side Effects

 - Administering a dose of sumatriptan within 24 hours of treatment with an ergot-containing medication (dihydroergotamine [Migranal], ergotamine [Methergine]) is contraindicated because such combinations increase the likelihood of spasm of arteries.

-What else should I know about sumatriptan nasal powder?
+What else should you know about Onzetra Xsail?

 What preparations of sumatriptan nasal powder are available?